jovisaib/huggingface-drl-notes/unit02/notes.md

 Monte Carlo is a strategy on how to train our value function or our policy function.
 It uses experience to solve the RL problem.

 Montecarlo uses an entire episode of experience before learning.

+### Monte Carlo and RD

+To summarize the policy learning methods:

+-  With Monte Carlo, we update the value function from a complete episode (e.g. cat eats the mouse or if the mouse moves > 10 steps), and so we use the actual accurate discounted return of this episode.

+- With TD Learning, we update the value function from a step, so we replace Gt that we don't have with an estimated return called TD target.